 What is the Proper Purpose Duty?

-However, public policy makers considered it important and necessary that it was included in the Corporations Act 2001 (Cth) which is the primary legislation governing companies in Australia.
-The Australian Securities and Investment Commission (ASIC) is responsible for enforcing it.
+However, public policy makers considered the proper purpose duty to be so important that it became included in the Corporations Act 2001 (the Act).
+Furthermore, the Australian Securities and Investments Commission (ASIC) is responsible for enforcing it.

 Proper Purpose Rule